Logolo/define-io/README.md

   if only so I have a better idea of where things need to be and what functionality they need to have.
 My goal isn't to overcomplicate the design, by any means, but there is likely going to be a need for a lot of JavaScript.
+* I've removed the use of friendly_id for now because it's messing with my RESTful routes with products/reviews.
+I'll fix it later on.